antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

 What we basically do is creating an array of conditions to match different page types that a specific website has. **You can use simple or REGEX based conditions.** We then create an array of values: **if the first condition of the conditions array is respected, then the value of the new column we want to create will be the first as well, and so on**.
 The concept is pretty simple, isn’t it?
 This magic is possible thanks to the np.select part, where we add a default value as well.

-Once you do that for your website and your competitors, you may want to know how many URLs each website has per page type.
-It’s a quick way to direct your analysis towards specific page types. **What we basically do is to count the number of URLs for every page type in our dataFrames, and then merge them all.**
+Once you do that for your website and your competitors', you may want to know how many URLs each website has per page type.
+It’s a quick way to direct your analysis towards specific page types. **What we basically do is to count the number of URLs for every page type in our DataFrames, and then merge them all.**